The Giant list of places to find free SVG files

 ~This post may contain affiliate links.
 If you click one and make a purchase, I may receive a commission at no additional cost to you.
 This helps us fund creating great content for you!
 For more information click here ~

-What Software will Open an SVG?
+What Software will Open a free SVG file?

 Most of the current cutting software will open SVG files directly.
 Many of them have the ability to open an SVG when you import it, but with Silhouette you may need to upgrade to a paid program to be able to use SVG.